Sleeve Gastrectomy

 • Least amount of surgical time required, and therefore lower cost

-• Ulcer formation very uncommon
+• Ulcer formation is very uncommon

-• Dumping syndrome extremely rare
+• Dumping syndrome is extremely rare

 • No increased risk of internal hernia compared to any other abdominal surgery